 rattler

 1. TTL Electronic Flash - Flash imagery will no longer disappoint you.
-Many students feel this is one of the most important items that they learned during the course, but knew nothing about before
+Many students feel this is one of the most important items that they learned during the course, but knew nothing about beforethey began the course!

 2. Manual Flash Techniques - High speed flash photography, remote photography, and challenging lighting conditions often require using manual flash techniques.
 Indeed, studio photography is usually done using manual flash modes, and you'll master the method.